linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 Linkerd supports a type of circuit breaking called _consecutive failure accrual_.
 This works by tracking consecutive failures from each endpoint in Linkerd's internal load balancer.
-If there are ever too many failures in a row, that endpoint is temporarily ignored and Linkered will only load balance among the remaining endpoints.
+If there are ever too many failures in a row, that endpoint is temporarily ignored and Linkerd will only load balance among the remaining endpoints.
 After a backoff period, the endpoint is re-introduced so that we can determine if it has become healthy.